dansmyers/IntroToCS/Projects/5-Make_a_Graph/README.md

 <img src="https://www.edwardtufte.com/wp-content/uploads/2023/09/edward-tufte-visual-display-of-quantitative-information.jpg" width="200px" />

 *Edward Tufte is a legend in the field of information visualization and design.
-He also hates PowerPoint.*
+He also has a massive hate for PowerPoint.*

 </br>